henrietterebnor/inf226_oblig2/project/README.md

 length is the most important when it comes to password guessing and brute force attacks.
-We saw the recommendation of limiting the password strength requirement at 0.66, but while testing we thought it was very strict and not very user friendly, so we decided to be a bit more lenient than recommended and set it at 0.5.
+We saw the recommendation of limiting the password strength requirement at 0.66, while testing we thought it was very strict and not very user friendly, but simple passwords are one of the mayor contributors to security breaches, so our users will just have to come up with long passwords.
-It is quite tiresome to come up with a password that works, so here is one that will pass: prcjdøGusbnr3klfud87.
+It is quite tiresome though, to come up with a password that works, so here is one that will pass: prcjdøGusbnr3klfud87.

 We use the generate_password_hash() from werkzeug.security to hash the